makurj/drupal-manifest/README.md

 Please use the following when determining where to put your site in the file:

 1. Sites are listed alphabetically by application (uiowa701 first, then uiowa702, etc)
-  a. _This is applicable for the uiowa701 application only:_ uiowa.edu/* sites are listed alphabetically first (beginning with the UI Homepage site)
+  a. _This is applicable for the uiowa701 application only:_ uiowa.edu/* sites are listed alphabetically first (beginning with the UI Homepage site).
-3. All other *.uiowa.edu sites are listed alphabetically (regardless of site type)
+3. All other *.uiowa.edu sites are listed alphabetically (regardless of site type).
-4. Then all non-uiowa.edu sites are listed alphabetically
+4. Then all non-uiowa.edu sites are listed alphabetically.